vikrampawar/vikrampawar.github.io/_posts/2025-01-29-using-claude-code-as-personal-coach.markdown

 ---
 title: Using Claude Code as Personal Coach
 published: false
-description:
+description: Exploring how Claude Code can serve as a personal development coach by analyzing journal entries
-tags:
+tags: #claude-code #productivity #personal-development
 layout: post
-categories:
+categories: #productivity #ai-tools
 date: 2025-01-29 07:00:00 +0000
 ---

-As I'm focussing on Claude Code, I want to use it for anything I can think of.
+As I'm focusing on Claude Code, I want to explore every possible way to integrate it into my daily workflows.

-I'll be changing my workflows so I'm able to use Claude Code for any purpose I can think of.
+I maintain daily journals across multiple platforms - Notion, Google Docs and markdown files - choosing based on context and accessibility.

-I write daily journals.
-These are generally spread out in Notion, Google docs and markdown files depending on what feels most important to be at that time or what I have access to.
+However now that I'm committed to using Claude Code, I'll be writing my journal entries in markdown files which opens up the possibility of Claude Code analyzing the text to extract insights and provide personalized coaching based on my entries.

-However now that I'm serious about using Claude Code, I'll be writing my journal entries in markdown files so I can have CC read it and help me in any way it can.
+I maintain a single yearly journal file, making it simple to tag with `@` and query Claude Code for insights.

-I keep only for file for the year usually so it's easily to just refer to it and ask questions.
+Today, I tested this approach by asking Claude Code to identify all my ideas related to its own usage.

-Today I asked it to find all the ideas related to CLaude Code and it returned :
+Here's what it extracted:

 ```
 # Claude Code Focus (Starting June 2025)